 If the measurement exceeds the full-scale range, resulting from a fast increasing optical transient event, the current measurement is aborted.
 This invalid measurement is not reported.
-A 10-ms measurement is taken to assess and properly reset the full-scale range.
-Then, a new measurement is taken with this proper full-scale range.
+If the scale is not at its maximum, the device increases the scale by one step and a new measurement is retaken with that scale.
 Therefore, during a fast increasing optical transient in this mode, a measurement can possibly take longer to complete and report than indicated by the configuration register conversion time field (CT).